 - The Base Book – Rand Woodbury (Must-read for All Illusionists)

-- Illusionworks (I, II and III) – Rand Woodbury
+- Illusionworks (I, II, III and IV) – Rand Woodbury

 - Diversions – Rand Woodbury